Hagrud/DBDM_projects/readme.txt

+DBDM project from Ni Luh Dewi Sintiari and Polet Pierre-Etienne

 #Exercice 1
 	- 1 : 	- Attributes are strings.
 			- Attributes Set : As we need to make union between attributes sets and compare them with the lexical order, we choose to use SortedSet structures with some comparative function added.